oliviermirat/ZebraZoom/README.md

 - nbClustersToFind (OPTIONAL): set to the number of clusters that you want the clustering algorithm to find.
 If you don't put anything for this parameter, it will be set to 3 by default.

 - minNbBendForBoutDetect (OPTIONAL): minimum number of bends a bout must have in order to be taken into account for the clustering, it will be set to 3 by default.

+- modelUsedForClustering (OPTIONAL): default is 'KMeans', can also be set to 'GaussianMixture'.

+- removeOutliers (OPTIONAL): default is False, can also be set to True.
+The removal of outliers is performed before the clustering analysis.

 </p>